Georges Méliès: Early life and education

-Marie-Georges-Jean Méliès was born 8 December 1861 in Paris, son of Jean-Louis Méliès and his Dutch wife Johannah-Catherine Schuering.
+Marie-Georges-Jean Méliès was born 8 December 1861 in Paris, France, son of Jean-Louis Méliès and his Dutch wife Johannah-Catherine Schuering.
 His father had moved to Paris in 1843 as a shoemaker and began working at a boot factory, where he met Méliès's mother.
 Johannah-Catherine's father had been the official bootmaker of the Dutch court before a fire ruined his business.
 Eventually the two married, founded a high-quality boot factory on the Boulevard Saint-Martin, and had sons Henri and Gaston; by the time their third son Georges, had been born, the family had become wealthy.